1 / 10

 "The idea behind a hot hatch is simple enough.
 Take any ordinary family car, give it a little more power and cooler styling than standard, and fine-tune the handling to make it a smidgen more fun to drive.
 The Audi RS3 takes this basic concept and stretches it to breaking point - with sports-car rivalling pace and a price to match."

 Based on the old Audi A3 Sportback, this range-topping flagship feels like its on borrowed time, a dinosaur from an age where buyers were more interested in stratospheric power figures than the lowest CO2 emissions.
+That said, there's a new model on the way and it uses the same glorious engine.

 Launched in 2015 with 367PS, it was the fastest accelerating hot hatch we'd ever seen, and retook that title in 2017 after a mid-life facelift that boosted its power, lightened its engine and improved its numb handling.
 This nip-and-tuck also introduced more standard kit, and a new sleeker body style too: The RS3 Saloon.